brianmhunt/merged-prs/README.md

 # Runtime Flags
   -path       <Specify path to repo in order to use outside the context of a repo>
   -dev=false  <Ignore the git-flow dev branch paradigm (loose comparison "...")>
-  -test       <Do not notify Slack, only output to console>
-  -c          <Override default slack notification channel>
 ```

 ### Example